EnricoMiccoli/enricomiccoli.github.io/_posts/2020-10-21-speeding-up-python-with-rust-example.md

 layout: post
 ---

-In a previous blog post I have presented TTST, a Python program that trains itself to play Tic-Tac-Toe.
+In a [previous blog post][prev] I have presented TTST, a Python program that trains itself to play Tic-Tac-Toe.
 Now I want to make it go faster.

 # The performance of the pure Python implementation
 I will present a flame chart, a graphical represention of total computation time aggregated by function calls.
 Reading top-down we can see all the function calls made while training, going from `main()` down to the most low-level routines.